hasenbanck/toa/SPECIFICATION.md

 To the best of the authors' knowledge, the Streaming-LZMA format as specified in this document is not encumbered by patents.
 However:

-- LZMA and LZMA2 algorithms are believed to be patent-free and have been widely implemented without patent claims for over 20 years
+- LZMA algorithm is believed to be patent-free and has been widely implemented without patent claims for over 20 years
 - Blake3 is explicitly released under CC0 (public domain) with no known patent encumbrances
 - Reed-Solomon codes have been in public use since 1960 with expired foundational patents
 - BCJ filters and Delta encoding are well-established techniques without known patent claims